Lux Christian Academy: Policies & Handbook

 CHARGES AND PROCEDURE FOR LATE PICK-UP:

-I understand that if I fail to pick up my child by the scheduled closing time, I will be charged a late fee of $15 per every 15 minutes or a portion of the fifteen-minute period, per child until the child is picked up.
+I understand that if I fail to pick up my child by the scheduled closing time, I will be charged a late fee of $15 per 15-minute period, or a portion of a 15-minute period, per child, until the child is picked up.

 Payment is due the next day of service.